Manage domains, users, courses, styles & themes, and integrations.

 LTI 1.1 tools: Buzz allows you to integrate with other learning tools (like Turnitin).
 From this screen, you can add and delete Learning Tools Interoperability (LTI 1.1) tools.

-In 2019, IMS announced that its LTI 1.3 and LTI Advantage specifications, which provide additional functionality and security, would replace the soon-to-be deprecated LTI 1.1 specification.
-Buzz continues to support LTI 1.1, and is also now an IMS-certified platform for LTI 1.3 and LTI Advantage.
+In 2019, 1EdTech (formerly IMS) announced that its LTI 1.3 and LTI Advantage specifications, which provide additional functionality and security, would replace the soon-to-be deprecated LTI 1.1 specification.
+Buzz continues to support LTI 1.1, and is also now a 1EdTech-certified platform for LTI 1.3 and LTI Advantage.

 LTI 1.3 tools